 The bottom line is there are ways around, over, and through student loan debt.
 It requires the borrowers to be pro-active, to live on less, to accept responsibility for taking care of their debt, and a great deal of perseverance!

 Save more money automatically.
 Sign up for Digit and actually save money.
-Every few days, they transfer some money (usually $5-50) from your checking to your savings based on your spending habits.
+Every few days, they transfer some money (usually $5-50) from your checking to your savings account based on your spending habits.

-They never transfer more than you can afford, so you don’t have to worry about over-drafting your account.
+They never transfer more than you can afford, so you don’t have to worry about over-drafting your bank account.
 In fact, they have a no-overdraft guarantee.

 I’ve been using them for a few months now and have saved over $200.
 The best part is everything is done over text messages.
 Digit texts you when it’s saving you money and you can text it when you want to withdraw.
 If you text questions to Digit that it can’t automatically handle, a real person responds.
-It’s like a concierge for your savings account!
+It’s like a concierge for your bank account!

 NOTE: Check out our full hour-long interview with Adam on the Listen Money Matters Podcast.
 We talk about all these hacks and more information about tackling your student loan debt.